 Nickel Metal Hydride Battery

 Compared to Nicad batteries, NiMH batteries have a larger capacity, whereas Li-Ion batteries have a lower capacity.
 They weigh almost two times as much as Nicad batteries.
 Additionally, they don’t have a memory impact.
 They make a decent battery for medium temperatures.
 Typically work without any negative effects in temperatures ranging from -5 to 95 degrees Fahrenheit.
-They can store almost twice as much as NiCad batteries and have strong deep-discharge characteristics.
-At 500–800 life cycles, they typically have a shorter lifespan than nicad.
+They can store almost twice as much as NiCad hybrid batteries and have strong deep-discharge characteristics.
+At 500–800 life cycles, they typically have a shorter lifespan than NICAD.
 When it comes to charge and discharge properties, they are extremely comparable to Nicad and are safer than Lithium Ion with Thermal Runaway.

-There is a greater propensity for weak-cell syndrome in NiMH batteries.
+There is a greater propensity for weak-cell syndrome in NiMH hybrid battery.
 That is, when a battery pack is fully charged and then used, it immediately discharges.
 It will indicate that it fully charged when you test it.
 This is because either all or some of the cells are unable to maintain power.
 More than any other battery type, NiMH batteries have this propensity.
 NiMH batteries are less susceptible to thermal runaway than Lithium Ion, but not as well as Nicad.
 They are more environmentally friendly than nicad and have similar safety properties.